debnarayankundu/Laptop_Price_predictor/README.md

 # Laptop_Price_predictor
 Welcome to the Laptop Price Predictor!
 This Streamlit application allows users to input various specifications of a laptop and get a predicted price based on a pre-trained machine learning model.
+## how to use
+go to the link: https://laptoppricepredictor-umiuckywyrppzylesfld5w.streamlit.app/

+and fill the specifications

 ## Features
 Interactive UI: User-friendly interface with select boxes for various laptop specifications.